eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 **Every individual CPU is an amazing Parallel Processing Machine**

-Did you know that every CPU is itself can compute many operations in parallel per cycle?
+Did you know that every CPU itself can compute many operations in parallel per cycle?
 Our modern CPUs with their pipeline design and multiple arithmetic units and usually multiple memory ports can thus schedule multiple instructions every cycle (one per arithmetic unit or memory port).
 But the instructions of